 I spent Tuesday to Thursday of last week in Düsseldorf for a conference on quality assurance.
-Since I arrived late on Monday evening and had a bit of time to spare on Tuesday morning I decided to get my legs moving and explore the city and its surrounding with my running shoes.
+I arrived late on Monday evening and had a bit of time to spare on Tuesday morning.
+Thus I decided to get my legs moving and explore the city and its surrounding with my running shoes.

 Having only little experience with running in foreign cities I asked the very friendly receptionist for running routes.
-On hindsight I should have just checked Strava for popular segments around downtown Düsseldorf and would have found pretty much the same route she recommended.
+On hindsight I should have just checked Strava for popular segments around downtown Düsseldorf.
+I guess I would have found pretty much the same route she recommended.

 So out of the hotel I went and right across the river Rhine.
 The weather was overcast (whereas we had blue sky on Wednesday and Thursday, both of which I spent indoors …) so all the photo opportunities presented themselves rather gray.

 On the other side of the river I turned upstream towards the Rheinknie-Bridge on a nice and flat path for cyclists and pedestrians.
 Not much traffic on a Tuesday morning except for the occasional runner exchanging nods as a greeting.